Accessible Social’s logo, an illustration of a camel face smiling with its tongue hanging out.

 Image description for the below example: A large group of people sits in rows of chairs at a session for the 2023 Higher Education Social Media (H.E.S.M.)
 Conference.

-A large group of people sits in rows of chairs at a session for the 2023 Higher Education Social Media (H.E.S.M.)
+A group of about twenty people sit in rows of chairs at a session for the 2024 Higher Education Social Media (H.E.S.M.)
 Conference.

 You don’t need to describe everything